alexkuang/blog-old/about.md

 ### Me

-Journeyman software developer and serial hobbyist.
-Reasonably articulate online, painfully awkward in meatspace.
+Startup person, software developer, and serial hobbyist.
+Currently interested in:

+- Online communities
+- Passion economy
+- Elixir
+- Handstands

 ### This Site

-Personal blog, mostly tech.
+A bunch of tech with a sprinkling of other random stuff.

 Jekyll hosted on [GitHub Pages](https://github.com/alexkuang/alexkuang.github.io).